swcarpentry/shell-novice/episodes/02-filedir.md

 On Linux, it may look like `/home/nelle`, and on Windows, it will be similar to `C:\Documents and Settings\nelle` or `C:\Users\nelle`.
-(Note that it may look slightly different for different versions of Windows.)
+(Note that Windows OneDrive does not follow these expectations.)
 In future examples, we've used Mac output as the default - Linux and Windows output may differ slightly but should be generally similar.